 Make it meaningful—the idea is to have fun, but also educate and raise awareness.
 Invite someone appropriate to speak—a survivor, someone from an advocacy group, maybe even someone from administration or counseling.
 If your chapter has hosted Safe Smart Dating, have one of the brothers speak about why this is important.

-Please be certain to have all participants sign the waiver.
 Consider starting the event with a guest speaker.

 Explain the rules to everyone and then play.
 And, if you have music and food on site, everyone should hang out long after the game is over.